rin67630/Soft-Power-MPPT/Software/2_Starting at Thinger.io.md

 Get into the tab w_Thinger_Dashboard:
 ![image](https://user-images.githubusercontent.com/14197155/106659252-c3d9c880-659e-11eb-8aa9-7342b6df893c.png)
 Use Edit/Find to replace every occurence of SoftPower1 with the user name that you have chosen to register.
+Should you have used a device named differently than "SoftPower" :
+Use Edit/Find to replace every occurence of SoftPower with the device name that you created.
 Save.

 From the content of the  tab w_Thinger_Dashboard, copy everything **but not the first line and the last line**.
 **your copied content must start and end with a curly brace.**
 Return to the Thinger instance and